My wedding was supposed to be the happiest day of my life.

 “Oh!
 And she’s also the one who made sure I didn’t back out of this wedding.
 I mean, I almost did.
 Cold feet, right, Stace?”

-The laughter this time was awkward.
+This time the laughter was awkward—thin, strained.
 My heart stuttered.

 “To be honest, I’m surprised she hasn’t run off with me herself.
 Kidding!
 Well… half kidding!”

-Scattered laughter.
-A gasp somewhere near the back.
-My maid of honor’s face went pale.
+Scattered laughs.
+A gasp near the back.
+My maid of honor’s face drained of color.
 My parents exchanged horrified glances.
 And Stacy?
 She smiled like a cat with cream and actually winked at him.
+A wink.
+At my wedding.

 The room tilted.
 My fingers tightened around the cake knife.
 But I didn’t cut the cake.

-I set the knife down carefully.
+I set the knife down carefully, deliberately.
 Looked at him.
 Then at Stacy.
-And, without a single word, I turned on my heel and walked straight out of that reception hall—lace train trailing behind me, guests scrambling to get out of my way.
+And without a single word, I turned on my heel and walked straight out of that reception hall—lace train trailing behind me, guests scrambling to get out of my way.
 No tears.
 No scene.
+No screaming.
 Just silence.

 Humiliating?
 God, yes.
 Heartbreaking?
 Absolutely.

-When the judge signed the annulment papers, I walked out of that courthouse head high, veil gone, ring left behind… and no longer footing the bill for a clown in a tux.
+When the judge signed the annulment papers, I walked out of that courthouse with my head high, veil gone, ring left behind… and no longer footing the bill for a clown in a tux.
+My savings were bruised, but my self-respect?
+Untouched.
+And for the first time in a long time, I felt something I didn’t expect.